hrossman/hrossman.github.io/_pages/learning_resources.md

 Concise tutorial by Sharma & Kiciman [[tutorial](https://causalinference.gitlab.io/kdd-tutorial/)]

-TODO - need to find and add Susan athey materials.
+TODO - need to find and add the Susan Athey course\tutorial materials.
 Anyway she has some great stuff you should check out

 ## 4. Survival analysis <a name="Survival"></a>